Niels Nielsen

 Tech Lead

-I am a software engineer with experience building data intensive dashboards that simplify comprehension by using graphics and animations that can be understood at a glance.
+I am a software engineer with experience building data-intensive dashboards that simplify comprehension by using graphics and animations that can be understood at a glance.

 I collaborate with designers and product owners to quickly prototype and demo new features.
 I have extensive real-world experience taking ideas from prototype to production.
 Once deployed, I set up integration tests and real-time health monitoring to ensure the feature operates correctly at all times.